 "In that day I will raise up the fallen booth of David, And wall up its breaches; I will also raise up its ruins And rebuild it as in the days of old;Amos 9:11(NASB)

-God, in His grace, is not angry forever, and afterwards, will pour out His Spirit on all flesh, who recognise their fault and turn to Christ for salvation.
-Jesus will return in the clouds.
-The new covenant He made with Israel will be finally and fully ratified - and He will return to the earth, to set up His 1000-year rule of peace and prosperity - when Christ reigns as King of the whole earth and Messiah of Israel.
+God in His grace, is not angry forever, and after this 'Day', He will pour out His Spirit on all flesh, who will recognise their faults and turn to Christ for salvation.
+The new covenant He made with Israel will be finally and fully ratified - and Christ will return in the clouds to the earth, to set up His 1000-year rule of peace and prosperity, when He will reign as King of the whole earth and Messiah of Israel.

 God must punish sin, but He has also promised restoration to all who believe.
 Although the Lord scattered, He will also reconstruct.
-Christ is the foundation and the corner-stone for the restoration of David's fallen tabernacle, for His death on the cross was followed by resurrection and restoration, for all who believe.
+Christ is the foundation and the corner-stone for the restoration of David's fallen tabernacle, for His death on the Cross was followed by resurrection, which results in restoration for all who believe.

-Today a remnant of Israel believes in the Lord Jesus, and have become part of the 'one new man' in Christ - together with gentile believers.
-But in that DAY, Jesus, Israel's true Messiah and King, will return to earth, and they will acknowledge Him as their God and Saviour.
+Today, a remnant of Israel believes in the Lord Jesus, and have become part of the 'one new man' in Christ - together with Gentile believers.
+But in that 'Day', Jesus, Israel's true Messiah and King, will return to earth, and they, as a nation, will acknowledge Him as their God and Saviour.
 He will gather the captives from the four corners of the earth, and plant them in the beautiful land He promised to Abraham, Isaac, and Jacob.
-On that DAY He will set up His millennial kingdom, and rule and reign in righteousness and justice.
+On that 'Day' He will set up His millennial kingdom, and rule and reign in righteousness and justice.

 Heavenly Father, thank You that You have not finished with the nation of Israel, despite their apostasy and idolatry.
-Thank You that Your promises. to both Israel and the Church, are fulfilled in Christ - through Whose sacrificial death and glorious resurrection, all things have been made new.
+Thank You that Your promises to both Israel and the Church are fulfilled in Christ, through Whose sacrificial death and glorious resurrection, all things have been made new.
 Thank You that the day is coming when the earth will be filled with the glory of God, as the waters cover the sea.
-You alone are worthy of our praise and thanksgiving, in Jesus' name we pray, AMEN.
+You alone are worthy of our praise and thanksgiving.
+In Jesus' name I pray, AMEN.